+NetSol UK continues its business development activities and has seen good traction in its sales pipeline.
+NetSol UK added a very strategic new customer TiG ("The Innovation Group"), a publicly listed UK company.
+We believe our relationship with TiG will yield significant new recurring revenues to the subsidiary.
 NetSol UK has ongoing relationships with Habib Allied Bank and DCD Group.
 These relationships are bringing recurring revenues and are expected to continue in the near term.

 As a direct result of the successful implementations of some of our current systems with DaimlerChrysler, we are noticing an increasing demand for LeaseSoft.
 Although the sales cycle for LeaseSoft is rather long, we are experiencing a 100% increase in product demonstration, evaluation and assessment by blue chip companies in the UK, Australia, Japan, Europe and Pakistan.
-The crown jewel of our product line "CMS" ("Contract Management System") which was sold to three companies of DaimlerChrysler Asia Pacific Region in 2001 for a combined value in excess of two million dollars was implemented and delivered to customers in 2003.
+The crown jewel of our product line "CMS' ("Contract Management System") which was sold to three companies of DaimlerChrysler Asia Pacific Region in 2001 for a combined value in excess of two million dollars was implemented and delivered to customers in 2003.
 Based on ELA, (Equipment and Leasing Association of N. America) the size of the world market for the leasing and financing industry is in excess of \$500 billion of which the software sector represents over a billion dollars.
 A number of large leasing companies will be looking to renew legacy applications.
 This places NetSol in a very strong position to capitalize on any upturn in IT spending by these companies.
-NetSol is well positioned to sell several new licenses in fiscal year 2004 that could potentially increase the sales and bottom line.
-As NetSol sells more of these licenses, management believes it is possible that the margins could increase to upward of 70%.
+NetSol is well positioned to sell several new licenses in fiscal year 2005 that could potentially increase the sales and bottom line.
+As the Company sells more of these licenses, management believes it is possible that the margins could increase to upward of 70%.
 The license prices of these products vary from \$100,000 to \$500,000 with additional charges for customization and maintenance of between 20%-30% each year.
-NetSol, in parallel, has developed banking applications software to boost its product line and these systems were sold to Citibank and Askari Banks in Pakistan in 2002.
-New customers in the banking sector are also growing and NetSol expects substantial growth in this area in the coming year.
+The Company, in parallel, has developed banking applications software to boost its product line and these systems were sold to Citibank and Askari Banks in Pakistan in 2002.
+New customers in the banking sector are also growing and the Company expects substantial growth in this area in the coming year.

-The gross profit was \$1,005,951 in the quarter ending March 31, 2004 as compared with \$504,648 for the same quarter of the previous year.
-The gross profit percentage has increased modestly to approximately 59% in the quarter ended March 31, 2004 from approximately 55% for the quarter ended March 31, 2003.
-The cost of sales increased approximately \$285,213 from the prior quarter; however, the gross profit percentage increased 4%.
-A new contract was entered into during the quarter whereby only a portion of the employees working on the training phase of the project were covered by the customer.
-This contributed to the increase in the cost of sales and the slight increase in gross profit percentage.
-Management is confident that the profit margin will improve as the project becomes fully engaged.
-As previously disclosed, revenue from Capital Stream was realized from January 2004 and onwards.
+The gross profit was \$1,894,254 in the quarter ending December 31, 2004 as compared with \$718,009 for the same quarter of the previous year for an increase of \$1,176,245.
+The gross profit percentage has increased to approximately 69% in the quarter ended December 31, 2004 from approximately 59% for the quarter ended December 31, 2003.
+In comparison to the prior quarter ended September 30, 2004, the cost of sales increased approximately \$77,326, revenues increased \$664,922, and an overall increase of 6% in gross profit.

-Operating expenses were \$1,504,639 for the quarter ending March 31, 2004 as compared to \$990,518, for the corresponding period last year.
-The increase is largely attributable to the increase in salaries as more people are hired in sales and administration.
-In addition, the compensation committee renewed the employment agreement for three key officers who were given a pay raise effective January 1, 2004, the first time in NetSol's history.
-These officers had been working on the same salaries for at least 5 years.
-Two of the officers have agreed to take the incremental compensation increase against exercising options granted to them instead of cash payments.
-Also included in this increase is \$103,233 in costs for placing the Bridge Loan.
-NetSol has streamlined its operations by consolidation, divestment and enhanced operating efficiencies.
-Depreciation and amortization expense amounted to \$402,151 and \$464,999 for the quarter ended March 31, 2004 and March 31, 2003, respectively.
-Combined salaries and wage costs were \$408,840 and \$194,963 for the quarter ended March 31, 2004 and 2003, respectively, or an increase of \$213,877 from the corresponding period last year.
-The addition of new management level employees and consultants from the Altvia acquisition and new employees at our UK subsidiary resulted in an overall increase.
+Operating expenses were \$1,484,906 for the quarter ending December 31, 2004 ascompared to \$1,304,524, for the corresponding period last year.
+The increase is selling and marketing expenses and salaries is due to the expansion of our selling efforts.
+The Company has streamlined its operations by consolidation, divestment and enhanced operating efficiencies.
+Depreciation and amortization expense amounted to \$424,648 and \$411,228 for the quarter ended December 31, 2004 and 2003, respectively.
+Combined salaries and wage costs were \$447,984 and \$278,909 for the comparable periods, respectively, or an increase of \$169,075 from the corresponding period last year.